squidarth/squidarth.github.io/_posts/2019-01-11-type-erasure-scala.md

 This seems like an annoying constraint, and given that in *general*, in Scala, you can pattern match on arbitrary types of values, it is fairly surprising.

 The reason type erasure is required in Scala is because Scala is a JVM-based language and needs to interop with Java.
 Java in its early iterations did not actually have generics, and when generics were added, they were implemented with type erasure so that the bytecode would be interoperable with bytecode generated from older versions of Java.

+In order for that type information to be preserved in the bytecode, changes would have been needed to make to how JVM bytecode actually works.
+I've left some links at the bottom of this article that go into more detail.

 # Conclusion